taniguchitakara/LGDA/README.md

 # Learning Gaussian Data Augmentation in Feature Space for One-shot Object Detection in Manga

-This repository is an official implementation of the CVPR 2022 paper "Balanced and Hierarchical Relation Learning for One-shot Object Detection", based on [mmdetection](https://github.com/open-mmlab/mmdetection).
+This repository is an official implementation of the MMAsia 2024 paper "Balanced and Hierarchical Relation Learning for One-shot Object Detection", based on [mmdetection](https://github.com/open-mmlab/mmdetection).
 ![BHRL](images/architecture.png)

 ## Installation